A Joint Analysis of Sensitivity to Anticipation and Parallel Trends Violations: Identification

-If Assumption \ref{assump:nonzerodenomk} did not hold, then one or both of the bounds of the identified set in Theorem \ref{thm:attmultpretrendsk} would equal infinity.
+If Assumption \ref{assump:nonzerodenomk} did not hold, then one or both of the bounds of the identified set in Theorem \ref{thm:attmultpretrendsk} below would equal infinity.
 It is also important to note that Assumption \ref{assump:nonzerodenomk} is not innocuous; it imposes nontrivial restrictions on the feasible set one can consider for the sensitivity parameters.
 For additional discussion of this assumption, see Appendix \ref{appendix:assumpnonzero}.

-Beyond ensuring finite bounds, Assumption \ref{assump:nonzerodenomk} also restricts the class of conclusions that can be meaningfully studied in a sensitivity analysis under this parameterization.
-By this assumption, the denominator in the expressions for the bounds in Theorem \ref{thm:attmultpretrendsk} is of constant sign over the feasible set, as it cannot cross zero.
-As a result, the sign of these bounds is entirely determined by the sign of the numerator.
-Since the numerator does not depend on the $k_s$ parameters, sign-based conclusions (e.g.\ $\text{ATT}_{1} > 0$ or $\text{ATT}_{1} < 0$) yield breakdown values of $M$ that do not vary with the bounds imposed on the $k_s$ parameters.
+Sign-based conclusions (e.g.\ $\text{ATT}_{1}>0$ or $\text{ATT}_{1}<0$) yield breakdown values of $M$ that do not vary with the bounds imposed on the $k_t$ parameters, except insofar as those bounds change the admissible range of $M$.
+Under Assumption \ref{assump:nonzerodenomk}, the denominator in the expressions for the bounds in Theorem \ref{thm:attmultpretrendsk} below has a constant sign over the feasible set, as it cannot cross zero.
+Therefore, for fixed admissible values of $M$, the sign of the bounds is determined entirely by the numerator, which does not depend on the $k_t$ parameters.

 This invariance, however, is a special case.
-For conclusions of the form $\text{ATT}_{1} > \tau$, for example, with $\tau \neq 0$, the bounds in Theorem \ref{thm:attmultpretrendsk} do vary with the choice of bounds on the $k_s$ terms and can therefore be used to conduct a meaningful sensitivity analysis.
-For instance, they allow one to assess the robustness of conclusions that rule out large negative effects, which I illustrate in Section \ref{sec:empiricalillustration}.
+For conclusions of the form $\text{ATT}_{1} > \tau$, for example, with $\tau \neq 0$, the bounds in Theorem \ref{thm:attmultpretrendsk} below do vary with the choice of bounds on the $k_s$ terms and can therefore be used to construct a meaningful sensitivity analysis.
+For instance, they allow one to assess the robustness of conclusions that rule out large negative effects, which I illustrate in Section \ref{subsec:privateschools}.

 \begin{theorem} Suppose $(\Delta_{-(S-1)},\ldots,\Delta_0,\theta_1)$ are known and that Assumptions \ref{assump:rmmultpretrends}, \ref{assump:krelaxmultpre}, and \ref{assump:nonzerodenomk} hold.
-Then the identified set for $\mathrm{ATT}_{1}$ is
+Then the identified set for $\text{ATT}_{1}$ is

 where for each $r\in\mathcal{S}$,

 \end{theorem}